GaboLara998/ComputerSecurityHW4/Instructions.md

 - You have been asked to loosen up your design so that data can be sold to advertisers.
 Additionally, your manager has asked you to provide a list of data that can be sold, so the advertisers can maximize the accuracy of the ads.
 - Provide the details of the new privacy design following the same principles you used for the original design.
 - Repeat the pen-tester exercise done for the original design.
+- Write an ethical analysis of the consequences of selling this data to adverstisers.